- Light Sport Aircraft

 - Point-to-point wiring eliminates the original RV-12’s control box, which reduces connections and improves audio quality

 - Stick grip features buttons that enable trim control, PTT function, AP disconnect and comm radio frequency swap (“flip-flop”)

 The RV-12iS was designed right from the start to be “trailerable.”
 Light, easily-removable wings make it practical to keep the airplane at home, or keep it in a part of the hangar where nothing else will fit.
 It takes two people less than five minutes to remove the wings or reinstall them on the airplane a feature that significantly and uniquely defined the RV-12 in its class.

 Wing removal and installation is simple: Remove a pair of spar pins located behind the seats, and the wings come off in a few seconds.
 All control and wiring connections engage automatically, and an ignition interlock prevents the engine from starting if the wings are not properly installed.
 Installing the wings is simply the reverse of removal, and takes the same amount of time.

-A useful map box (available in conjunction with the ULS engine only) can occupy the right side panel, or that space can optionally be filled with a second EFIS display.
-Both avionics systems can also control an optional two-axis autopilot and can display ADS-B traffic and weather (USA only).
+A map box (available in conjunction with the ULS engine only) can occupy the right side panel, or that space may be filled with a second EFIS display.
+Both manufacturers’ avionics systems can control an optional two-axis autopilot and can display ADS-B traffic and weather (USA only).
 All ADS-B Out systems used in the RV-12iS are 2020-compliant.